rcdelacruz/prs-production-deployment/local-macbook-setup/scripts/README.md

 - Items are added using existing non-OFM items (IDs 7 and 28)
 - All foreign key constraints are properly satisfied
 - Test data is designed to be safe and isolated from production data
+- **TimescaleDB preserves all existing data** during setup and migration